tanteckfang/tp/docs/DeveloperGuide.md

 **MSS**

 1. User enters the list command.
-2. NUSCoursemates displays a list of all students in the address book along with their details.
+2. NUSCoursemates displays a list of all students along with their details.

    Use case ends.